AlmuHS/GNUMach_SMP/README.md

   Furthermore, we have added some printf to show the number of cpus and the kernel ID of current cpu.

+  - **Reserve memory for cpu stack**

+	  To implement this step, we token the interrupt stack code as base, using the function  `interrupt_stack_alloc()` .

+	We have added two new arrays, to store the pointer to the stack of each cpu.

+	- `cpu_stack[]` store the pointer to the stack
+	- `_cpu_stack_top[]` store the address of stack top

+	All stack use a single memory reserve.
+In this way, we only reserve a single memory block, which will be splited to each cpu stack.
+To reserve the memory, we call to `init_alloc_aligned()`, which reserve memory from the BIOS area.
+This function return the initial address of the memory block, which is stored in `stack_start`.

+	All stack have the same size, which is stored in `STACK_SIZE` macro.

+	Once reserved the memory, we assing the slides to each cpu using `stack_start` as base address.
+In each step, we assign `stack_start` to `cpu_stack[cpu]`, `stack_start+STACK_SIZE` to `_cpu_stack_top[cpu]`, and increase `stack_size` with `STACK_SIZE`

+	To ease the stack loading to each cpu, we have added a unique stack pointer, called `stack_ptr`.
+Before enable each cpu, this pointer is updated to the `cpu_stack` of the current cpu.
+This pointer will be used in the `cpuboot.S` assembly routine to load the stack in the current cpu.

 - **Complete `intel_startCPU()`**

   The `intel_startCPU()` function has the purpose of enable the cpu indicated by parameter, calling to `startup_cpu()` to raise the Startup IPI, and check if the cpu has been enabled correctly.